davidhdezf/BwGoogleAuth/README.md

 @bind-UserCredential=@usercredential
 />
 ```
-Once the user has logged in.
-The information will be stored in the usercredential variable.
+Once the user has logged in, he information will be stored in the usercredential variable.

 You can display the user information by calling the variable properties.
 ```razor